 These Darshans are not always held at Nathdwara.

-It is opened only after the ‘rasoiya boli’; the sewak goes on the terrace of the Haveli to call out for Shreeji’s chief cook to come early the next morning, again being in the bhao of Govardhan hill.
+Darshans are opened only after the 'rasoiyaboli'; the sewak goes on the terrace of the Haveli to call out for Shreeji’s chief cook to come early the next morning, again being in the bhao of Govardhan hill.
 Drums are sounded for the Darshans to open.
 A bhajan in the form of a Lullaby is sung.
 The Vina is played and Shreeji offered His Venu (flute) for the night.
 His Gold bed is prepared in the right way.
 It is supposed that Shree Radha will join Him at night, so Her garments and Ornaments are also kept ready.

 Bhog is offered for the night.
 Jal (water) is filled.
-Laddoos are kept, Paan also are kept.
-Kirtans and bhajans of Kavi Shri Krishna Das are now sung.
+Laddoos are kept paan(Betel) leaves, are kept.

-It is the last Darshan of the day, after which Shreeji is free till the next morning.
+It is the last Darshan after which Shreeji is free till the next morning.